adrianlayer/cse210-fa24-group4-test/admin/adrs/0002-select-folder-structure.md

 ## Decision Outcome

 Chosen option: React-like Design
 Decided against the IFrame deisgn because Iframe creates a new tab everytime and can lead to wasted resources.
-Hence, the react-like structure was chosen for now.
+Hence, we will move on from that structure and continue to explore the react-like structure and potentially other newer ones.